Manuela Kormann

 Manuela Kormann (born 7 December 1976 in Bern; also known as Manuela Netzer-Kormann) is a Swiss curler.
-She is currently a national coach with the Swiss Curling Association.
+She is a national coach with the Swiss Curling Association.
+She won a silver medal at 2006 Winter Olympics as the alternate of the team skipped by Mirjam Ott.

 Kormann started playing curling in 1986.
-She plays in third position or as a skip and is right-handed.
+During her career, she plays in third position or as a skip and is right-handed.